bark-simulator/bark/docs/source/map_interface.md

 The `OpenDriveMap` class implements the specifications provided by the [OpenDRIVE 1.4 Format](http://www.opendrive.org/download.html).
 This allows an easy parsing and integration of maps available in the OpenDrive format.
-However, for a better usability we encapsulate this specification using a `RoadGraph`, `RoadCorridors` and `LaneCorridors`.
+However, for better usability we encapsulate this specification using a `RoadGraph`, `RoadCorridors`, and `LaneCorridors`.

 The basic structure of the `OpenDriveMap` map class: